-Washington, D.C. – Congressman Pete Visclosky today announced that the U.S. Environmental Protection Agency has selected the City of Gary for a Brownfields Job Training and Development Demonstration Pilot project.
+Washington, D.C. – Congressman Pete Visclosky announced today that the U.S. Environmental Protection Agency (EPA) had awarded a $75,000 Superfund Redevelopment pilot grant to the City of Gary.

 Washington, D.C. – The U.S. House of Representatives today passed the expansion bill for Chicago’s O’Hare International Airport, which will allow the Gary/Chicago Airport to receive full consideration for expansion and improvement projects.
 The language for Gary is identical to provisions included in the bill for a proposed airport at Peotone, Illinois.

 Washington, D.C. – Congressman Pete Visclosky testified Tuesday before the Health Subcommittee of the U.S. House of Representatives Committee on Ways and Means, asking that hospitals in Lake and Porter counties be reimbursed at Chicago rates for Medicare patients.

 Washington, D.C. – Congressman Pete Visclosky will testify at 2 p.m.
 Tuesday, July 23, 2002, before the Health Subcommittee of the Ways and Means Committee on Medicare reimbursement for Lake and Porter counties.
 The hearing will take place in Room 1100 of the Longworth House Office Building.